abdulmalik299/gold-price/README.md

 Set the Formspree endpoint via `VITE_FORMSPREE_ENDPOINT` (see `.env.example`).
 The dashboard falls back to the default endpoint if the variable is not set.

+## Android install prompt troubleshooting

+If install prompt is missing on Android, check:

+- You are using HTTPS (or localhost).
+- The app is opened from the final deploy URL and not an in-app browser.
+- You interacted with the page at least once (Chrome engagement requirement).
+- The app is not already installed.

+This project now shows an **Install app** button when possible and a manual fallback guide when browser-level prompt is unavailable.

 ## Build

 ```bash